Nianyi-GSND-Projects/GSND-5130-GP1/Draft 2/Thesis Draft.typ

 #columns(2)[
 	= Introduction

-	#banner[Introduction as well as the Related Work section, as there is barely any academical literature on the topic.]

-	#banner[This section is written with a highly informal tone and needs to be polished.];

 	_Minecraft_, the video game released by the Swedish game company _Mojang Studios_ in 2011, has achieved a great success in the global game market.
 	Being a sandbox game, its internal freedom grants the players unlimited possibilities to build their dream world virtually.
 	Starting from the most basic element of the game, blocks, countless styles of game play have been adopted by players of all kind.